carycode/krnl/README.md

  - supports all atmega variants I have had available (168,328,1280,2560 - uno, duemillanove, mega 1280 and 2560)
 - Priority ceiling supported with k_prio_wait and k_prio_signal where you supply with task priorities

+## Timeliness

+All receiving/waiting call now returns:

+- 1  - ok.
+I have not been waiting bq signal/message was waiting on me -- can be used for goth scheduling (liek RMA test etc)
+- 0  - ok.
+I have been blocked bq no signal/message was waiting on me
+- -1 - no ok.
+Timeout has occured and I have not received anything

 ## Some characteristics: